 Founding Vice President Consuela Francis, College of Charleston

-Conseula Francis taught courses in African American literature.
-Her book, Conversations with Octavia Butler, was published by University Press of Mississippi in 20009 and was nominated for a 2011 Locus Award.
+Conseula Francis was Vice Provost and Professor of English and African American Studies a the College of Charleston.
+Her book, Conversations with Octavia Butler, was published by University Press of Mississippi in 2009 and was nominated for a 2011 Locus Award.
 She wrote articles on the Harlem Renaissance, race and superhero comics, fanfiction, and urban erotica.

 Her teaching and research interests included black intellectual thought in the twentieth century, the African American novel, black science fiction, black romance, and comic books.
 She received the Ph.D. from the University of Washington.